The Dos and Don’ts of Exercise in Perimenopause

 Do: Exercises to Promote Flexibility and Balance

 Incorporate exercises like yoga or Pilates that enhance flexibility and your balance.
-These types of exercises can decrease the risk of falls and improve your overall fitness.
+These types of exercises can decrease the risk of falls as we age and improve your overall fitness.

 Don’t: Forget to Breathe